vdespa/Postman-Complete-Guide-API-Testing/simple-grocery-store-api.md

 | 201 Created     | Indicates that the item has been added successfully. |
 | 400 Bad Request | Indicates that the parameters provided are invalid.  |

 ### Modify an item in the cart

 Allows modifying information about an item in the cart.

 **`PATCH /carts/:cartId/items/:itemId`**

+The request body needs to be in JSON format.

 **Parameters**